The rest of the book covers each of the following meta-principles in detail in three parts.

 day to find that it was vanity: but the dreamers of the day are dangerous men, for they may act their dreams with open eyes, to make it possible.

-T.E.
+—T.E.
 Lawrence, “Lawrence of Arabia”

 Everyone gets hit by ideas when they least expect them (in the shower, while driving, etc.).
 Most people ignore them.
 Entrepreneurs choose to act on them.

-uphold a strong vision with facts, not faith.
+While a strong vision is required to create a mantra and make meaning, a Lean Startup strives touphold a strong vision with facts, not faith.
 It is important to accept that your initial vision is built largely on untested assumptions (or hypotheses).
 Running Lean helps you systematically test and refine that initial vision.

 static and rigid than a business plan.
 Taking several weeks or months to write a 60-page business plan largely built on untested hypotheses is a form of waste.

-Waste is any human activity which absorbs resources but creates no value.
+Waste is any human activity which absorbs resources but creates no value.—James P. Womak and Daniel T. Jones,Lean Thinking (Free Press)

 I particularly like the one-page canvas format because it is: